Frequently Asked Questions

 Does it hurt?

-Acupuncture should never be painful.
+There is often minimal to no sensation during acupuncture.
 The needles are hair-thin and designed to cause as little discomfort as possible.
 Everyone experiences acupuncture differently, but most people experience very little if any discomfort when the needle is quickly inserted through the skin.
 After needle insertion you may feel a heavy, achy, or tingling sensation near the needle site or along the associated meridian pathway.
 Or you may not feel anything at all.
 Certain styles, like APM, will often result in more sensation, but your acupuncturist will only do this style with your consent.

 Are the needles sterile?